KitronikLtd/pxt-kitronik-klimate/README.md

 })
 ```

-* show humidity as number
+* read the humidity as a number measured in Percentage

 ```blocks
 basic.forever(() => {